-Here are four universal valuation drivers that your business can leverage to increase its value.
+Here are four universal business valuation drivers that your business can leverage to increase its value.

 - Owner Involvement: Founders or owners are often heavily involved in a company’s operations.
 While their involvement may have been beneficial for the company in the past, it presents several risks for prospective buyers.
 For instance, heavy owner involvement might cause a prospective buyer to worry that the business won’t perform or operate at the same level after he or she exits the company.
 Making sure the business can continue its current operations without the owner’s involvement is important for reducing risk and increasing value.

 - Management Experience and Quality: Along those same lines, prospective buyers view an experienced management team as a positive valuation attribute.
 A strong team of individuals who have been with the company for years, possess a variety of skills, and are committed to its future success help indicate to prospective investors that the company will continue to successfully operate after ownership’s departure.
 The stronger the management team, the less risk associated with a change in ownership, and the higher the value of the business tends to be.